Taisaferreiraflavio/Taisaferreiraflavio/README.md

-<h4>Hi there, I’m Taisa! 👋🏻</h4>
+### Hi there, I'm Taisa👋

+- I've started my studies with programming this year and I´m loving it!
-<p>I’m a student of Full Stack Java at SoulCode Academy.
-I live in Brazil 🇧🇷 and I’m 43 years old.
+- I’m a student of Full Stack Java at SoulCode Academy.
+- I’m interested in HTML, CSS, Java, JS, TS, Git, Node, Angular, Firebase and MySql.

 <!--
 **Taisaferreiraflavio/Taisaferreiraflavio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.